 There are those whose vocations of necessity sweep them across the world like dust balls along the floor.
-One must make coin as one may, and those travellers who head east based on legends of grand wealth are outnumbered tenfold by those who head west, pursuing legends of undiscovered countries and rich barbarians in virgin lands.
+One must make coin as one may, and if this requires traveling beyond the known world, so be it.
+These are hearty folk, and not given to the superstitions of those who stay behind.